hazevedosa/tiavManager/README.md

 * Obs.: There is also a *training* track, that can be loaded from the file:
   * `"...\Unreal Projects\StraightRoadMap\Content\DT_Spring_Landscape\Maps\trainingTrack.umap"`

-* Then start the simulation script on the *simulator* folder with the following command:
+* Start the simulation by clicking Play (make sure to play in a **New Editor Window**).
+Then start the python script on the *simulator* folder, with the following command:

   * `>> python .\DriveSimulator.py [SubjectID] [TrialID]`